jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W2.md

 ### By the end of this session, students should be able to:

-- Apply **aperture, ISO, and camera placement** to maintain consistent exposure across a multi-camera setup
+- Set and maintain **manual mode**, applying **aperture, shutter speed, ISO, and camera placement** to maintain consistent exposure across a multi-camera setup
 - Set and maintain **manual white balance** for consistent color and skin tones across multiple cameras
 - Set up a **basic three-point lighting arrangement**, adjusting key, fill, and back light to shape contrast
 - Configure and record **audio** using different microphones